The Power of Emotional Intelligence in Business Leadership

 Satya Nadella embodies EQ on a grand scale.
 When he took over as CEO of Microsoft in 2014, the company was stagnating.
 The culture was competitive to the point of being toxic, and employees were more concerned with beating each other than innovating.

-See also The Role of Design Thinking in Business Innovation
+See also The Art of Crafting a Successful Business Partnership

 Nadella shifted the entire culture by focusing on empathy.
 He moved the company’s mindset from a "know-it-all" to a "learn-it-all" culture.
 He made empathy the bedrock of Microsoft’s leadership, encouraging this throughout the ranks.
 The result?
 Not just a more humane workplace, but a company that’s now crushing it in innovation and market share.